 Bristol Street is classified as a north-south major Arterial per the City’s General Plan Circulation Element and the County of Orange’s Master Plan of Arterial Highway.
 Due to growth experienced during the late 1980s resulting in traffic congestion and safety concern with lack of bike lane, we proposed to improve Bristol Street to provide adequate vehicular capacity and add bike lanes from Warner Avenue to Memory Lane.
 In 1991, the City Council approved the 3.9-mile improvement of the Bristol Street Environmental Impact Report and Bristol Street Corridor Specific Plan.
 The plans incorporate Complete Streets standards, including adherence to the City’s Bicycle and Pedestrian Master Plan with wider sidewalks and landscaped buffers for pedestrians and bike lanes.
 These improvements will result in greater safety and mobility for all users, improve traffic flow and enhance street scape aesthetics.

-The objective of the Bristol Street Improvements Project is to improve Bristol Street from four lanes to six lanes with a 128-foot wide right-of-way cross section including three 12-foot wide lane, 7-foot wide Class II bike lane on each side of the roadway; 6-foot wide parkway, 8-foot wide sidewalk, 14-foot wide raised median, and approximate 8-foot wall where needed.
+The objective of the Bristol Street Improvements Project is to improve Bristol Street from four lanes to six lanes with three through lanes in each direction, 6-foot wide Class IV Protected Bike Lane on each side of the roadway; 6-foot wide parkway, 8-foot wide sidewalk, 14-foot wide raised median, and approximate 8-foot wall where needed.

 The project objectives include, but is not limited to, the following: